 4. Coloured Socket Sets

-Have you ever just got sick and tired of spinning sockets around to see what size they are?
+Have you ever just got sick of spinning sockets around to see what size they are?
 So did we!
 But that was before we discovered how amazingly time-saving coloured socket sets are.

 After a little usage the colours for each size get stored into your memory bank and there’s simply no looking back.
 Next time picking a socket up means just selecting the colour without double checking the size.
 This can also be done by purchasing petrol and oil resistant socket labels for normal sockets, but the colours are far nicer.